sachinac/MSDS7333/README.md

 **3) Case Study 03**

-This case study is about Evaluation of tree based model's ability to classify spams or no-spams emails.
+This case study is about evaluation of tree based model's ability to classify spams or no-spams emails.

 Techology : R, Latex